 Just as the City provides water service to virtually the entire city, so it provides sewer service.
 The City has recently completed substantial improvements to its Wastewater Treatment Facility at the river's edge on Water Street.
-The project included some remediation/removal measures for petroleum contaminated soils on the site; the creation of pedestrian access along the riverfront through the Massachusetts Chapter 91 licensing process.
+The project included some remediation/removal measures for petroleum contaminated soils on the site and the creation of pedestrian access along the riverfront through the Massachusetts Chapter 91 licensing process.
 Sections of a granite-capped wharf wall, part of the William Coombs Wharf, will be reinstalled at grade and interpreted by signage as part of the city's expanded Harborwalk.
 The current design capacity of the wastewater treatment plant of 3.4 million gallons per day should be adequate to meet future flow and pollutant load demands in the 20-year period.
 The City's sewer-use ordinance requires future developments to supply their own wastewater pumping and collection systems.
+As noted above, the City is currently undertaking water supply and sewer service capacity studies to more accurately quantify current usage levels, remaining capacity, and future projections sufficient for the purpose of evaluating the potential impact of proposed development projects.